malcolmm20/hw9/README.md

-See hw9.pdf for our bog post!
+Open hw9.pdf to see our blog post!